 Indigo Assessment Validity, Reliability, and Research

-The Indigo Assessment is scientifically validated with decades of research behind it.
-The following articles discuss the concepts behind our Indigo Assessment.
+The Indigo Assessment is scientifically validated with decades of research behind it at Target Training International.
+The following articles discuss the concepts and peer reviewed research on the science behind our Indigo Assessment.

 Why We’re Different